Voltaic314/Song-Intensity-Analysis/README.md

-# Song-Weight-Analysis
+# Song-Intensity-Analysis
- A simple library without Machine Learning to analyze the heavy score of songs autonomously and efficiently.
+ A simple library without Machine Learning to analyze the intensity score of songs autonomously and efficiently.